What is Natural Wine?

 Natural wine is a term that's becoming more and more mainstream every day.
 There's a lot of confusion about what natural wine is, how to know if what you're drinking is considered natural wine, and where to find it.
 We created this guide to help answer and questions you might have about this style of wine we love!

-Broadly speaking, natural wine is a term used to describe wines that are farmed organically, typically using practices like biodynamics, and made without adding or removing anything during the winemaking process.
+Natural wine is a term used to describe wines that are farmed sustainably, typically using organic or biodynamic practices and made without adding or removing anything during the winemaking process.
 This means no fining or filtering and no adding of acid, sugar or any other components.

 Below we will explore what natural wine is, who makes it, where it comes from, debate around it, and where you can find it here in the US.